Prag8855/aab/content/guides/pirating-streaming-movies-in-germany.md

 Short_title: How to stream and torrent movies
 Description: Piracy is not so easy in Germany, but there are ways to torrent without punishment.
 Here is how Germans pirate without getting caught.
 Date_created: 2017-10-13
-Date_updated: 2022-09-25
 ---

 *This guide is written information purposes only.
 I do not condone piracy.
 I encourage you to pay for the media you consume.*

-Downloading movies in Germany [is risky](http://www.dw.com/en/internet-pirates-walk-a-fine-line-in-germany/a-36364095).
+Downloading movies in Germany [is risky](https://www.dw.com/en/internet-pirates-walk-a-fine-line-in-germany/a-36364095).
 Pirates in Germany can get big fines: 900€ to 1,000€ on average.
 But if you do it correctly, you can pirate movies without getting in trouble.

 {% include "blocks/_tableOfContents.html" %}